Using Updater via CLI¶

 -D Discover all devices connected by either USB or TCPIP.

-Records the device information into the settings for
+Records the device information into the settings for that device.

 -D -t USB Discover all the devices connected by USB.
 Records the